dsehnal/DensityServer/README.md

 Preparing the Data
 ------------------

-For the server to work, CCP4/MAP (in mode 2, 32-bit floats) input data need to be converted into a custom block format.
+For the server to work, CCP4/MAP (models 0, 1, 2 are supported) input data need to be converted into a custom block format.
 To achieve this, use the ``build/pack`` application.

 - To prepare data from x-ray based methods, use: